aarshkshah1992/ffi-app/README.md

 ### Running the Application

 1) Clone the [custom-mod-proxy-server repository](https://github.com/aarshkshah1992/custom-mod-proxy-server).
-This sets up a local Go Module Proxy Server on port `8080` with the following configurations:
+This sets up a local Go Module Proxy Server on port `8080` that:
         a) Redirects requests for all Go modules to the Google Go Proxy server, except for the module `github.com/aarshkshah1992/prebuilt-ffi-darwin-arm64`.
         b) Serves the `github.com/aarshkshah1992/prebuilt-ffi-darwin-arm64` module directly as a zip file.
 This zip file is included with the repository.
 Alternatively, you can create it manually by following these steps:
             - Clone the repository from `https://github.com/aarshkshah1992/prebuilt-ffi-darwin-arm64`.
             - Build the source as described in the [README](https://github.com/aarshkshah1992/prebuilt-ffi-darwin-arm64).
             - Completely remove the `rust/target` directory.
             - Execute the script from [prebuilt-ffi-zipper](https://github.com/aarshkshah1992/prebuilt-ffi-zipper), ensuring to update the path and version as necessary.

 2) Run `export GOPROXY=http://localhost:8080` as we need go tooling to use the local go module proxy instead of the default Google go module proxy.
 This wont be needed once we use DNS.